pengvyn/kavpix-code/src/essays/number-tree/essay.md

 First it'll go to the root `add`, but since it can't evaluate that it recurses and goes into the left `add`.
 The left `add` will just be the same once it gets evaluated since a number and a variable can't be added. `evaluate()` (or `evaluateNumExp()` in our case), the function passed in to `evaluateRecurse()`, won't call the `add` function, it'll just return the tree since the left isn't a leaf.

 But, addition is commutative.
 The result should be `a + 3`.
 That's what the simplifier does.
-It takes all `add` and `sub` expressions, brings them to the same level, adds all of them up, and returns the new tree.
+It takes all the `add` and `sub` expressions, brings them to the same level, adds all of them up, and returns the new tree.

 ## **Summary**